Skip to main content

 Overview

-When working with AI agents, you can design them to raise exceptions back to you when they encounter specific conditions.
+When working with agents, you can design them to raise exceptions back to you when they encounter specific conditions.
 This allows you to handle domain-specific error cases gracefully.
 Agent errors occur when the agent intentionally raises an exception.
 This could happen if:

 • You told the agent to raise an exception in certain situations